Mythbusters123/blog.themyth.dev/articles/first_blog.md

 The worst blog you have ever seen!

-Not really, it follows the principles of [The RealWeb](https://motherfuckingwebsite.com).
+Not really, it follows the principles of [The Real Web](https://motherfuckingwebsite.com).
 As a self proclaimed Linux minimalist with a ton of exceptions, I try to follow with the minimalist  principles as much as possible.
 Some things I cannot live without, but I do my best to have